What's the Inclusion Survey?

 You may have noticed that the Inclusion Survey is not in your Template Library with the other survey templates; that's due to the sensitive nature of the questions in Inclusion Survey.
 We strongly encourage you to attend one of Culture Amp's virtual, weekly, informational/onboarding sessions to learn more about the survey.
 In the sessions, we cover the research methods, benchmarking capability, and intersectionality analytics.
 There are legal considerations that we bring to your attention, as well.
-Please reach out to firstname.lastname@example.org to get signed up for one of our sessions.
+Please register for a session using this link.

 What are the questions on the Inclusion Survey?

 Here are answers to the common questions we get for the Inclusion Survey

 - The Inclusion Survey is, by default, an unattributed survey.
 This means responses aren’t tied to any employee data, not even email or IP address.
 This guarantees 100% anonymity to respondents but it also means we can’t track your participation rates or send invites/reminders from the system.

 - Unlike other surveys, we discourage making edits to the existing questions.
 They were formulated from specific research, as well as formatted and tested in a specific manner.

 - The template is US-centric when it comes to the self-select diversity demographics.
 If you’re launching the survey in another country, you'll want to pay extra attention to demographic options and specific language used.
 We cannot assist you when it comes to the legality or impact of running this survey in particular geographies/jurisdictions.
 It is up to your legal team to advise on how to best run this survey in a way that minimizes potential risk.

 - Clear pre-communications are critical to the achieving a high participation rate for the Inclusion Survey.
 Because you are asking sensitive, personal questions, make sure you articulate the value of collecting this information and how it will be used.